JorgeGarciaIrazabal/ajson/README.md

 1. Unserialize a Dict with types (Dict[str:MyObject]) is not supported, it will just unserialize it as a dict.

 2. Unserialize a Dict with key different than a string (Dict[int:str])

-3. Properties serialization is not supported yet.

 #### Documentation

-Documentation and additional information is available [here](https://jorgegarciairazabal.github.io/ajson/)
+Documentation and additional information [here](https://jorgegarciairazabal.github.io/ajson/)

 #### Contributing